skibu/LiminalRack/docs/liminalChangelog.md

 # Liminal Rack Change Log

+- 10/26/25
+  - Big changes to how fps and cpu displayed in menu bar.
+Changed code to determine the values accurately while using limited processing.
+And changed what is displayed so that the info is more useful.
+Now displaying fps, potential fps, and cpu %.
+  - Added ERROR logging.
+Not sure why that did not previously exist!

 - 10/22/25 - was hella sick for many weeks
   - Major code cleanup.
     - Added comments when could.